Tenerife: Geology

 Tenerife is a rugged volcanic island, sculpted by successive eruptions throughout its history.
-There are four historically recorded volcanic eruptions, none of which has led to casualties.
-The first occurred in 1704, when the Arafo, Fasnia and Siete Fuentes volcanoes erupted simultaneously.
+There are four historically recorded volcanic eruptions, none of which have resulted in casualties.
+The first occurred in 1704, when the Arafo, Fasnia, and Siete Fuentes volcanoes erupted simultaneously.
 Two years later, in 1706, the greatest eruption occurred at Trevejo.
-This volcano produced great quantities of lava which buried the city and port of Garachico.
+This volcano produced great quantities of lava, which buried the city and port of Garachico.
 The last eruption of the 18th century happened in 1798 at Cañadas de Teide, in Chahorra.
-The most recent eruption-in 1909-formed the Chinyero cinder cone in the municipality of Santiago del Teide.
+The most recent eruption – in 1909 – formed the Chinyero cinder cone in the municipality of Santiago del Teide.

 The island is located between 28° and 29° N and the 16° and 17° W meridian.
-It is situated north of the Tropic of Cancer, occupying a central position between the other Canary Islands of Gran Canaria, La Gomera and La Palma.
+It is situated north of the Tropic of Cancer, occupying a central position between the other Canary Islands of Gran Canaria, La Gomera, and La Palma.
 The island is about 300 km from the African coast, and approximately 1000 km from the Iberian Peninsula.
 Tenerife is the largest island of the Canary Islands archipelago, with a surface area of 2034.38 km2 and has the longest coastline, amounting to 342 km.

 In addition, the highest point, Mount Teide, with an elevation of 3715 m above sea level is the highest point in all of Spain, is also the third largest volcano in the world from its base in the bottom of the sea.
 For this reason, Tenerife is the 10th-highest island worldwide.
-It comprises about 200 small barren islets or large rocks including Roques de Anaga, Roque de Garachico, and Fasnia adding a further 213835 m2 to the total area.
+It comprises about 200 small barren islets or large rocks, including Roques de Anaga, Roque de Garachico, and Fasnia, adding a further 213835 m2 to the total area.